Hellmuth Stachel

 Pre-written for press, podcast intros, and event programs.
 Long-form 500-word bio available on the about page.

 Vincent Wesley Couey is an independent researcher and builder based in Toledo, Ohio.
-He operates a multi-domain research program (Substrate Geometry in physics, hERG QSAR in chemistry, BionicSubstrate in bionic vision) under one pre-commit + cascade methodology, alongside a portfolio of open consumer tools and commercial software.
+He runs two research programs (Substrate Geometry in physics, hERG QSAR in chemistry) under one pre-commit + cascade method, alongside a portfolio of open consumer tools and commercial software.

 For when an article needs to mention what Vincent works on without doing a full project tour.
 Drop these in as parenthetical descriptions.

-Computational rolling-contact mechanics; four arXiv preprints including the first openly verified Gömböc construction and a thirteen-member verified catalog of mono-monostatic bodies; Stachel endorsement.
+Computational rolling-contact mechanics; three papers on arXiv (including the first openly verified Gömböc construction and a thirteen-member verified catalog of mono-monostatic bodies), plus a thermal-performance paper under review at Elsevier Results in Engineering and a methodology paper under review at the SMAI Journal of Computational Mathematics; Stachel endorsement.

 Architecture-specific failure modes in three production hERG QSAR services applied to psychedelic-class compounds; regulatory-science implications for pre-IND cardiac safety triage under the April 2026 Psychedelic Executive Order.